infinitelylearn/learn_python/prompts_instructions/framework_prompt.md

 ```

 **File Request Rules:**
-- The user will typically provide ONLY master_plan.yaml at the start
+- The user will typically provide ONLY master_plan.yaml at the start (ask for access if not)
-- YOU must explicitly request any additional files needed after analyzing the master plan
+- YOU must explicitly request any additional files needed after analyzing the master plan, and YOU must inform the user after you no longer need any file for them to revoke access
 - Request ONLY the specific module files relevant to current or upcoming topics
 - Request instruction files ONLY when performing related tasks
 - Always format file requests exactly as shown above for user clarity